helium/HIP/0037-omni-protocol-poc.md

 \*The example above provides step-by-step detail, specifically for cellular (vs. Wi-Fi) use case.
-However, the general flow for Wi-Fi offload will work very similar, assuming sim based authentication (EAP-AKA/EAP-AKA’) is used and cellular CBRS radios are replaced with enterprise grade Wi-Fi hotspots that support the above.
+However, the general flow for Wi-Fi offload will work very similar, assuming sim based authentication (EAP-AKA/EAP-AKA’) is used and cellular CBRS radios are replaced with enterprise grade Wi-Fi Hotspots that support the above.

 # Why is eSIM Important?